 Severance Plan.
 In February 2013, our Board of Directors approved an Officer Change in Control Severance Benefit Plan (the "severance plan"), which was amended on December 6, 2013.
 On December 6, 2013, the Board of Directors, upon recommendation from the Committee, approved amendments to the severance plan (the "amended severance plan") that replace and supersede the benefits described above for our named executive officers under the severance plan.
 Under the amended severance plan, our officers, including Dr. Berrey, Dr. Nichols and Ms. Richardson are eligible to receive severance benefits upon a covered termination either alone or within the thirty days prior to or thirteen months following a change in control transaction (which generally has the same meaning as set forth in our 2013 plan).
 A covered termination means the officer's termination without cause or resignation with good reason (including resignation due to any material reduction in duties, authorities or responsibilities, base salary or relocation by more than fifty miles).
 All of the severance benefits under the amended severance plan are contingent upon delivery to us of an effective release of claims and continued compliance with certain post-termination covenants, including a non-compete agreement.
-Upon a covered termination that does not occur within the thirty days prior to or thirteen months for Dr. Berrey) of base salary (the severance period); (ii) accelerated vesting of all outstanding time-based stock options and other time-based stock awards as if the executive had completed service for the severance period; and (iii) payment of COBRA benefits for the severance period.
-Upon a covered termination not in connection with a change in control, except that the severance period is twelve months for the same benefits described above for a covered termination not in connection with a change in control, except that the severance period is twelve months for Dr. Berrey, Dr. Nichols and Ms.

-his or her target bonus for the year of termination and will receive full vesting acceleration of all outstanding stock options and other stock awards and with respect to any such awards that are subject to performance-based vesting, acceleration will occur as if the performance criteria were attained at a 100% level.
+Upon a covered termination that does not occur within the thirty days prior to or thirteen months following a change in control transaction, Dr. Berrey, Dr. Nichols and Ms. Richardson are eligible to receive (i) a payment equal to twelve months (or fifteen months, for Dr. Berrey) of base salary (the severance period); (ii) accelerated vesting of all outstanding time-based stock options and other time-based stock awards as if the executive had completed service for the severance period; and (iii) payment of COBRA benefits for the severance period.
+Upon a covered termination that occurs within the thirty days prior to or thirteen months following a change in control transaction, Dr. Berrey, Dr. Nichols and Ms. Richardson are eligible for the same bene his or her target bonus for the year of termination and will receive full vesting acceleration of all outstanding stock options and other stock awards and with respect to any such awards that are subject to performance-based vesting, acceleration will occur as if the performance criteria were attained at a 100% level.
 Payments triggered under the amended severance benefit plan will generally not affect the benefits an officer is entitled to under an individually negotiated employment contract or agreement; however, payments under the severance plan will generally be reduced by severance benefits also payable under any individually negotiated employment contract or agreement.